knpuniversity/javascript/knpu/ep3-webpack/bootstrap-sass.md

 Find your terminal and run

 ***TIP
-Latest `resolve-url-loader` has few breaking changes, that's why we will stay with version 2
+Latest `resolve-url-loader` has a few breaking changes.
+Stay on version 2 to keep things working.
 ***

 ```terminal